How to Type Pinyin with Tone Marks on Any Device

 1. Visit their website at https://www.pinyintones.com/, and download the software:

-2. Open up to install, and agree to the terms:
+2. Open up to install, and agree to the terms.

-3. Once you're done, open the program back up - you may see this message, and if so, click "Repair":
+3. Once you're done, open the program back up - you may see a message, and if so, click "Repair".

 Switching to the PinyinTones Keyboard on Windows